Abubakar1142000/absolute-value/README.md

 1. Run the program, and it will prompt you to enter an integer.

-2. The program will then display whether the entered number is positive, negative, or zero.
+2. The program will then display the absolute value of the integer.

 ## How to Run